Aviation Screening Program

 Because the ASP is not a replacement for the FSP, attendance of a FSP is not a barrier to attend an ASP, even if not recommended at FSP.

-Air Combat Officer (ACO) and Joint Battlefield Airspace Controller Selection (JBAC)
+Air Combat Officer (ACO) and Air Traffic Controller (ATC) Selection

-The current selection process for ACO and JBAC will remain in place until February 2018.
+The current selection process for ACO and ATC will remain in place until February 2018.
 From March 2018 all candidates will be screened using the aviation aptitude testing system.

 Previous Flying Experience